 - Studies in Critical Thinking in Philanthropic and Nonprofit Issues

 The courses utilize an eight–week module schedule.

-The University of Northern Iowa is accredited by the Higher Learning Commission (HLC).
+University of Northern Iowa is regionally accredited by the Higher Learning Commission (HLC).

 Dedicated to the mission of facilitating individualized educational experiences, the School of Business at La Salle University offers a variety of undergraduate and graduate degree programs, with plenty of options for specialization and customization.
 Through professional partnerships and career development services that promote real–world connections and experience, the School of Business helps its students enter the field of their choice.
 With several research and outreach centers on campus, including the Center for Entrepreneurship and the Nonprofit Center, the School of Business engages in advancing the field.